microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 ### Concepts of data in this repository

+A few useful concepts to understand in implementing conflict resolution in this app:

+Task - This is the unit that can be edited and attributed to an author.
+It is also the level at which conflict resolution currently takes place.
+The task holds knowledge of the local edits as well as the external edits and can display one or both to the screen.

-TaskList - Think of this as a board that holds all of your tasks.
-It is the component that shows up in the Loop app, or any similar app.
-There are two TaskLists that we have to keep track of -
+TaskList - This can be compared to a "board" that holds all of the tasks.
+It is the larger visible entity to show up in a component within the Loop app, or any similar app.
+The app stores two types of TaskList's - a "draft" version and a "saved version".
+More on these below.

-Task - This is the smaller item that

-This repo has a few concepts to that are good to understand when navigating the views and the data.
-Data that comes in fresh from the external data source is first stored in a SharedMap known as "SavedData".
+SavedData - Data that comes in fresh from the external data source is first stored in a SharedMap known as "SavedData".

-Local collaboration state between the Fluid clients is stored in a SharedMap known as "DraftData".
+DraftData - Local collaboration state between the Fluid clients is stored in a SharedMap known as "DraftData".
 This is known as draft data because we are treating the Fluid collaboration session as a drafting surface.

 To get to a state in which DraftData and SavedData are the same again, the DraftData needs to get pushed back to the External Data Server for longer term storage.

 Upon receipt of new external data, the external data is written immediately into the "SavedData" map, and a check occurs comparing the SavedData to the DraftData.
-If there are changes between the two, these are displayed on screen and the clients can (currently) only choose to consume the changes and overwrite their local data, via using regular ops mechanism.
-The first person to overwrite will use regular ops to write into the FluidData and the change will be attributed to them.
+If there are differences between the two, these are displayed on screen and the clients can (currently) only choose to consume the changes and overwrite their local data, via using regular ops mechanism.
+The first client to overwrite will use regular ops to write into the FluidData and the change will be attributed to them.

 <!-- AUTO-GENERATED-CONTENT:START (GET_STARTED) -->